michael-van-vuuren/csci5122/src/content/results.md

 </table>

 #### Varying Y-Spawn Location in Right Box

+The same process as above was performed, but now the vertical position of the rockets' spawns was randomized.

 <table style="border: none; border-collapse: collapse;">
   <tr>
     <td style="text-align: center; border: none; width: 50%;">